blueberrypineapple/data-wolf.github.io/about_data_wolf.md

     This list demonstrates concatenation.

-* Alternatively, you can the QR code on the card.
+* Alternatively, you can scan the unique QR code on the card.
 That's it.

 <br><br>